 Compassionate Legal Help for Families of Wrongful Death Victims

-Anyone who believes they may have a wrongful death claim is eligible for a free consultation at The Shelly Leeke Law Firm.
-Contact us today, and you will be met with compassionate legal assistance from a Charleston wrongful death lawyer whenever you feel ready to pursue justice for your loved one.
+Anyone who believes they may have a wrongful death claim is eligible for a free consultation at Shelly Leeke Law Firm.
+Contact us today, and you will be met with compassionate legal assistance from a wrongful death lawyer in Charleston whenever you feel ready to pursue justice for your loved one.
 Do not settle your case or allow your family member’s loss to go unresolved, especially when you know that someone else could have prevented this from occurring.